What Is a Variable Interest Rate & How Does It Work?

 Repayment uncertainty

-Higher risk when rates are rising
+Higher repayment pressure when rates rise

 Less predictable total cost